 To learn more about shamanism and how it differs from animism, please request the free e-book below.

-Ulrike has trained in ancient North-European forms of Animism, where the 'wise woman' was called Wala (Germanic) or Völva (Norse).
+Ulrike has been an animist all of her life.
+In 2008, she started training in ancient North-European forms of Animism, where the 'wise woman' was called Wala (Germanic) or Völva (Norse).
 As the "Walker Between", she walks between light & dark, life & death, the mundane world & the Otherworld, working with compassionate helping spirits, the spirits of nature, and the ancestors.
 All her ceremonies are conducted in Northern European tradition; she does not appropriate North American First Nations' traditions.

 This image is an artistic reconstruction of a female 'shaman' found in a mesolithic grave in Bad Dürrenburg, Eastern Germany.